Contact us whenever you need it!

 Can the Principal Fully Agree to Power of Attorney Right Now?

-If the appointing individual is actively able to consent to the granting of POA to an agent then the process of creating this legal instrument is much more straightforward.
+If the appointing individual is actively able to consent to the granting of POA to an agent, then the process of creating this legal instrument is much more straightforward.
 It should be easy enough to build a document fitting this criterion yourself.

-In fact, some legal instruments such as General Power of Attorney, don’t cover incapacitated individuals at all.
-If this arises in your case you’ll need a more robust document such as a Medical POA or a Durable Power of Attorney form.
+In fact, some legal instruments, such as General Power of Attorney, don’t cover incapacitated individuals at all.
+If this arises in your case, you’ll need a more robust document, such as a Medical POA or a Durable Power of Attorney form.

 How Many Agents Should There Be?

-Normally a principal will only appoint one agent.
+Normally, a principal will only appoint one agent.
 If this is the situation and they are someone you fully trust to take on the responsibility, then drafting your own legal form shouldn’t prove too difficult.
 Nevertheless, that is not a hard and fast rule.

 There can be two or more agents, depending on the preferences of the appointing individual.
-If you are appointing more than one Attorney-in-Fact it could be sensible to seek the support of a lawyer just to check over your form before it is signed and formalized.
+If you are appointing more than one attorney-in-fact it could be sensible to seek the support of a lawyer just to check over your form before it is signed and formalized.

 It will be particularly important to define which agent will be responsible for which of your necessities when creating and filing your Power of Attorney form.
 Otherwise, conflicts could arise between them when critical decisions about your personal and financial assets and/or medical care arise.

-What about Signing the Document?
+What About Signing the Document?

 You don’t necessarily need a lawyer to oversee the signing of your Power of Attorney.
 However, some states require the signing of this kind of agreement to be notarized.